Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Results on the one-dimensional Hubbard model

-We compute the number density $\vev{n}$ [Eq.~\eqref{number_density}] using WV-HMC, with the redundant parameter $\alpha$ [Eq.~\eqref{alpha}] set to two different values: $\alpha = 0.1$ and $\alpha = 1.0$.
-The exact values used for comparison are obtained using the method of Ref.~\cite{Fukuma:2019wbv}, which is designed to yield exact results for finite Trotter number $N_t$.
-We also compare the results with those obtained by the complex Langevin (CL) method \cite{Parisi:1983cs,Klauder:1983sp}.
+We measure the number density $n$ [Eq.~\eqref{number_density2}] and the energy density $e$ [Eq.~\eqref{energy_density2}] using WV-HMC, with the redundant parameter $\alpha$ [Eq.~\eqref{alpha}] set to two different values: $\alpha = 0.1$ and $\alpha = 1.0$.
+The exact values used for comparison are obtained using the method of Ref.~\cite{Fukuma:2019wbv}, which is designed to yield exact results for a finite Trotter number $N_t$.
+We also compare the results with those obtained using the complex Langevin (CL) method \cite{Parisi:1983cs,Klauder:1983sp}.

-Figure~\ref{fig:1D_hubbard} shows the results obtained by these methods.
-We see that the WV-HMC results successfully reproduce the exact values and exhibit negligible dependence on the choice of $\alpha$.
+Figure~\ref{fig:number_energy_density_1D_hubbard} shows the number and energy densities obtained by the above methods.
+We observe that the WV-HMC results reproduce the exact values and exhibit negligible dependence on the choice of $\alpha$.

-The figure also indicates that the CL method suffers from the wrong convergence, as pointed out in Ref.~\cite{Yamamoto:2015ura}.
-In fact, the histogram of drifts (Fig.~\ref{fig:1D_hubbard_histogram_drift}) shows the presence of a long tail at large drift values, which signals the breakdown of the CL method \cite{Aarts:2009uq,Aarts:2011ax,Nishimura:2015pba,Nagata:2015uga,Nagata:2016vkn}.
+The figure also indicates that the CL method converges to incorrect limits, as pointed out in Ref.~\cite{Yamamoto:2015ura}.
+In fact, the histogram of the drift norm (Fig.~\ref{fig:1D_hubbard_histogram_drift}) shows a long tail at large drift values, which signals the breakdown of the CL method \cite{Nagata:2016vkn} (see also Refs.~\cite{Aarts:2009uq,Aarts:2011ax, Nishimura:2015pba,Nagata:2015uga}).